 Why is a second air purifier needed?
 Is it enough?

 Before resuming in-person learning in 2021, PPS measured ventilation in every room of every building.
-The district’s data shows that Woodlawn has terrible ventilation rates.
-In 14 out of 31 Woodlawn classrooms, the HVAC system does not even provide two changes of air in an hour – despite the district’s installation of MERV 13 central air filters.
-Even if the Intellipure air purifiers the district purchased for each classroom are run at their tolerable noise level (half speed), 11 classrooms are still less than three air changes per hour, and only 2 get more than 6 changes of air an hour.
+The district’s data shows that Hayhurst has terrible ventilation rates.
+In 15 of out 22 Hayhurst classrooms, the HVAC system does not even provide one single change of air in an hour.
+The district’s installation of MERV 13 central air filters did nothing to improve these rates in Hayhurst classrooms, and even if the Intellipure air purifiers the district purchased for each classroom are run at their tolerable noise level (half speed), these classrooms still only get two air changes per hour at most.

-Woodlawn’s classrooms fall far short of health-based recommendations for fresh, clean air.
-Woodlawn needs more filtration capacity to clean the air of respiratory aerosols and indoor pollutants.
+Hayhurst’s classrooms fall far short of health-based recommendations for fresh, clean air.
+Hayhurst needs more filtration capacity to clean the air of respiratory aerosols and indoor pollutants.
 When we clean indoor air properly, kids and teachers enjoy fewer respiratory viruses, decreased allergy symptoms, less asthma attacks, fewer headaches and fatigue, better concentration, better test scores, and better attendance.

 Now, thanks to the amazing advocacy of parents who have joined us, every PPS classroom is getting a second air purifier – for free!
 The new free air purifier is a Medify MA-112, and is coming from a CDC-funded program through the Oregon Health Authority.

-Use our interactive map to see why it is important that Woodlawn classrooms run two air purifiers – and whether even more are needed
+Use our interactive map to see why it is important that Hayhurst classrooms run two air purifiers – and whether even more are needed

 Frequently asked questions about ventilation and air purifiers in PPS